Valdes-Tresanco-MS/gmx_MMPBSA/README.md

 <sup>3</sup> nmode = Normal modes approximation, qh = Quasic-Harmony approximation and IE = Interaction Entropy
 approximation

-<sup>4</sup> Gromacs 20xx.x is not officially supported.
+<sup>4</sup> GROMACS 20xx.x is not officially supported.
 There is a Pull Request that offers a minimum of compatibility
 with versions higher than 2016.x but with limitations

 <sup>5</sup> The user can obtain each energetic term per frame or its average values using the API.
 This means that